Freedom in the many-worlds interpretation: The many-worlds interpretation and free-will

-\begin{chcount} ``When everything is entangled with everything else, in one big monstrous piece, there is no room left for creativity'' (Gisin, \cite{Gisin2022MultiversePandemic}). \end{chcount} \begin{proof}[Reply] It is said that Leonardo da Vinci worked on the \emph{Mona Lisa} between 1503 and 1517.
+\begin{fquest} \begin{chcount} ``When everything is entangled with everything else, in one big monstrous piece, there is no room left for creativity'' \citep{Gisin2022MultiversePandemic}. \end{chcount} \end{fquest} \begin{proof}[Reply] It is said that Leonardo da Vinci worked on the \emph{Mona Lisa} between 1503 and 1517.
 An artist tries numerous versions, explores numerous potential worlds in a single world.
 MWI may allow different versions of da Vinci, with different versions of the Mona Lisa, including the one we know.
 If our own history, with a particular version of the Mona Lisa, involves creativity, how would the same history lack creativity in MWI, just because multiple other variations happen?
 If ``everything happens'' in MWI, how could creativity not happen?

 Could it be true that in MWI the histories in which Shakespeare produced randomly both great and bad literature overwhelmingly dominate the multiverse?
+This, and even worse, should be the case if all initial conditions would be available.
 If MWI gives the same probabilities as standard QM, Shakespeare should create consistently great or consistently bad literature in most histories.

+But, as explained in \S{\ref{s:FW-MWI-multiple-alternatives}}, this is not the case: the initial conditions, even for MWI, have to be severely constrained.
+Leonardo da Vinci and Shakespeare didn't create their works randomly, by making arbitrary choices.
+They carefully educated and trained themselves for a long time.
+Their precision shielded them both from noise and uncontrollable indeterminism, and from entanglement.
+And if they did indeed fill in the blanks in the initial conditions of the universe, they could say along with the Areopagite, who wrote this a millennium before Michelangelo could have said it \citep{AreopagiteWatts1994TheologiaMystica},

+\begin{fquote} For this is not unlike the art of those who hew out a life-like image (from stone), removing from around it all which impedes clear vision of the latent form, showing its true and hidden beauty solely by taking away \end{fquote} and pruning by this the undesired branches of the wavefunction.